KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when a requested event log (usually specified by the name of the event log or the path to the event log file) does not exist.

-    throw [System.Diagnostics.Eventing.Reader.EventLogNotFoundException]::New("a requested event log (usually specified by the name of the event log or the path to the event log file) does not exist.")
+    throw [System.Diagnostics.Eventing.Reader.EventLogNotFoundException]::New('a requested event log (usually specified by the name of the event log or the path to the event log file) does not exist.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Diagnostics.Eventing.Reader.EventLogNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Diagnostics.Eventing.Reader.EventLogNotFoundException.aspx)